 Visa for IT professionals

-Special regulation: visa for IT professionals
+Special regulation for IT specialists

 Since March 1, 2022, the Skilled Immigration Act has made it possible for IT specialists to obtain a residence permit for qualified employment in Germany, regardless of whether they have a degree or not.
 Since November 18, 2023, it has even been possible for them to apply for an EU Blue Card without a degree.
 To do so, however, they need practical work experience in the field of information and communication technology.